Does Battery Storage Change the Economics of Commercial Solar?

-Commercial utility customers are often subject to demand charges — fees based on peak electricity demand during a billing period, separate from energy charges.
+For residential solar, battery storage is primarily about backup power during outages.
+For commercial solar, the economics are different, and in some cases, more compelling.
+Commercial utility customers are often subject to demand charges: fees based on peak electricity demand during a billing period, separate from energy charges.
 Battery storage can reduce or eliminate demand charge spikes by supplying peak power from the battery rather than the grid.
 This "demand charge reduction" benefit doesn't exist for most residential customers, and for commercial customers it can be significant.

-A demand charge is typically based on the highest 15-minute or 30-minute average power draw during the billing period, measured in kilowatts.
-Even one period of high demand — such as a hot afternoon when HVAC and equipment all run simultaneously — sets the demand charge for the entire month.
+A demand charge is a separate fee based on the single highest 15-minute or 30-minute average power draw during the entire billing period, measured in kilowatts.
+One spike, on one afternoon, can set your demand charge for the whole month.

+Even one period of high demand, such as a hot afternoon when HVAC and equipment all run simultaneously, sets the demand charge for the entire month.
 For businesses with high peak demand relative to average consumption, demand charges can represent a large portion of the total electric bill.
 In these cases, battery storage that "shaves" demand peaks can deliver economic returns that don't apply to residential applications.

-- Solar generates electricity during peak production hours, reducing purchased energy
+• Solar generates electricity during peak production hours, reducing purchased energy

-- Battery stores excess solar for use during demand peak periods, reducing the peak demand that drives demand charges
+• Battery stores excess solar for use during demand peak periods, reducing the peak demand that drives demand charges

-- Battery provides backup power for critical business functions during outages
+• Battery provides backup power for critical business functions during outages

 Not every commercial customer will see meaningful demand charge reduction from a standard residential-scale battery.
 Larger commercial systems require commercial-scale battery solutions.
 SPM evaluates your utility rate structure and load profile before recommending battery storage.